yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 This tutorial will take you from raw FASTQ files to a cell x gene data matrix in AnnData format.
 What's a data matrix, and what's AnnData format?
 Well you'll find out!
 Importantly, this is the first step in processing single cell data in order to start analysing it.
 Currently you have a bunch of strings of `ATGGGCTT` etc. in your sequencing files, and what you need to know is how many cells you have and what genes appear in those cells.
 These steps are the most computationally heavy in the single cell world, as you're starting with 100s of millions of reads, each with 4 lines of text.
 Later on in analysis, this data becomes simple gene counts such as 'Cell A has 4 GAPDHs', which is a lot easier to store!
 Because of this data overload, we have downsampled the FASTQ files to speed up the analysis a bit.
 Saying that, you're still having to map loads of reads to the massive murine genome, so get yourself a cup of coffee and prepare to analyse!

+> <warning-title>For the bench scientists and biologists!</warning-title>
+> If you're not used to computing, this tutorial will *not* feel intuitive.
+It's lots of heavy (and necessary) computational steps with little visible reward.
+You will still absolutely be able to complete it, but it won't make that much sense.
+> - **That is ok!**
+> Conceptually, the [Filter, plot & explore](% link /single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial (which comes later) is when you really get to generate fun plots and interpret them scientifically.
+However, you can't do that until you have pre-processed your data.
+Some learners like doing that tutorial first, them coming back to learn how to build their input dataset here.
+So:
+> - If you're in a *Live course*, follow the path of training materials
+> - If you're learning on your own, either get through these pre-processing steps with the belief that plots will get more fun later, or:
+> - Try out the Filter, plot & explore tutorial *first*, then swing back and do this one.
+> It's up to you!
+{: .warning}

 > <agenda-title></agenda-title>
 >
 > In this tutorial, we will cover: